Von der Leyen Commission II: Foreign issues

 In September 2025, US President Trump asked the EU to impose 100 % tariffs on China and India to punish them for buying Russian oil and de facto financing Russia's invasion of Ukraine.
-Kaja Kallas voiced support for strengthening trade and security relations between the EU and India, but criticized India's close cooperation with Russia, including India's participation in the Zapad 2025 military exercise.
+Kaja Kallas expressed support for enhancing trade and security ties between the EU and India, while criticising India's close cooperation with Russia, including its participation in the Zapad 2025 military exercise.